-Social media platforms like Facebook, Twitter, YouTube, LinkedIn, and others have made it easy for companies to connect with investors and communicate information about themselves and their products.
+Social media platforms like Facebook, Twitter, YouTube, Reddit, LinkedIn, and others have made it easy for companies to connect with investors and communicate information about themselves and their products.

 However, since communicating investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition information through social media is relatively new, sometimes mistakes are made.
 Information that is shared online may be incomplete or misleading, and in some cases may not comply with securities laws.

 Regardless of the channel where you find information, you should take steps to get full and accurate details about any company or investment product before deciding to investInvest To use money for the purpose of making more money by making an investment.
 Often involves risk.+ read full definition.
 You should also make sure that the person or company selling the investment is registered.
 In Canada, anyone who sells you an investment or advises you on which investment product or company to invest in, even if it is done through social media, must be registered with the securities regulatorSecurities regulator A government agency that enforces the securities act in jurisdiction it has authority over.
 This act is made up of laws that establish rules for issuing and trading securities.
 The Ontario Securities Commission is the securities regulator for Ontario.+ read full definition in each province or territory where they do business, unless an exemption applies.

 3 risks of relying on information posted on social media

 Not enough information